-Harrisburg Police investigate deadly shooting
+Harrisburg police investigate deadly shooting

 Harrisburg Police Commissioner Thomas Carter said one person was killed.
-No word on any suspects.
+There was no word on any suspects.

 There have been two other shootings reported on Woodbine Street this month.

-On September 3, two men were shot at North 6th and Woodbine streets around 7:10 a.m.
-Two days later on September 5, another morning shooting was reported on the 500-block of Woodbine Street.
+On Sept.
+3, two men were shot at North Sixth and Woodbine streets around 7:10 a.m.
+Two days later, on Sept.
+5, another morning shooting was reported on the 500 block of Woodbine Street.
 One man was taken to the hospital.